solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

 }
 ```
 ### 4.2 Create changes and events relative to property account changes
-Now, we want to search for the events relative to plot transfert to one property account to another one.
+Now, we want to search for the events relative to plot transfert to one property account to another one without split event.

 *NB : In further steps, we will qualify in further details those changes that also might be a taxpayer change.*

-#### 4.2.1 Create FolioChange event and LeftFolio change
+#### 4.2.1 Create FolioMutation event and LeaveFolio change

+* Create *LeaveFolio* Change when "Porté à" is another folio than the current one
+* Create a *FolioMutation* Event connected to this *LeaveFolio* Change.

 ```sparql
 PREFIX add: <http://rdf.geohistoricaldata.org/def/address#>
 PREFIX cad_ltype: <http://rdf.geohistoricaldata.org/id/codes/cadastre/landmarkType/>